 The paint said to wait two hours before adding the wax.
 I was surprised.
 Only two hours?
-I painted a desk years ago and had to wait a half a day before it was completely dried.
+I painted a desk years ago and had to wait half a day before it was completely dried.

 What do you think?
 It turned out exactly the way I envisioned it.
-It's so nice when DIY projects turn out the way you want them to.
-I hope this inspires you to try upcycling your worn loved items.
+It's so lovely when DIY projects turn out the way you want them to.
+I hope this inspires you to try upcycling your worn and loved items.
 Please leave any questions or comments in the comment section below.

-Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.
+Please note these are affiliate links through Amazon, and at no additional cost, I will earn affiliate fees if you decide to make a purchase.